sigstore/docs/content/en/cosign/overview.md

 ### Keyless verifying of container

-This works the same as verifying a blob, but the signature and certificate are attached as container metadata, so there is no need to place the certificate and signature on the verify command.
+This works the similar to verifying a blob, but there is no need to place the certificate and signature on the verify command.
 To verify a signed container image, use the following command:

 ```
 $ cosign verify <image URI> --certificate-identity=name@example.com
                             --certificate-oidc-issuer=https://accounts.example.com
 ```

-> Note that in the following example we use the `regexp` versions of the identity options:
+> Note that for our example we use the `regexp` versions of the identity options:

 ```
 cosign verify $IMAGE_URI_DIGEST --certificate-identity-regexp=.* --certificate-oidc-issuer-regexp=.*